Fat-biking is not permitted during the ski season.

 Pre and Post Ski Season: Uphill travel is permitted at any time unless otherwise indicated on the Snow Report.
 You must obey all trail closures.

-During the Ski Season after lifts close (between 3:30 and 4 depending on time of year): Uphill travel is permitted unless otherwise indicated on the Snow Report.
-You must wait for the lifts to close before leaving the base area.
+During the Ski Season after lifts close: Uphill travel is permitted unless otherwise indicated on the Snow Report.
+You must wait until 45 minutes after lift closure to allow for Ski Patrol to sweep the mountain before leaving the base area.
 You must obey all trail closures.

 The following general guidelines must be adhered to: